 However, if you’re in the more northern regions of the country, you might find that your small lakes or ponds freeze over more quickly, so this might be area and weather specific.

 On the other hand, you may still be able to fish large lakes in winter, if you can locate the deeper areas, and warmer sections, where the bass might be suspended.
-A fish finder or topographical map of the lake might be useful, as well as a kayak or canoe to let you access some of the deeper sections of water.
+A fish finder or topographical map of the lake might be useful, as well as an angler’s kayak or canoe to let you access some of the deeper sections of water.

 Checking the temperature of the water can help you to figure out where in the water the bass might be and how likely they are to be feeding.

 If the water is less than 40 degrees Fahrenheit, there might be less of a chance of you catching one, since you will have to slow down your presentation but get your lure as close to the bass as you can.